 In 2008, Coach O'Leary made the trip west to join former college teammate and now Assistant Varsity Coach Mike Hutnick at JSerra High School.
 From 2009-2010 he aided in winning the lacrosse programs first trinity title, a division two championship, and a division one playoff birth.

-Coach O’Leary could not be successful at Servite without the loving support of his wife Sandra, young son Jameson and mentorship from former coach and father Tom Sr.
+Coach O’Leary could not be successful at Servite without the loving support of his wife Sandra, young sons Jameson and Jaxson and mentorship from former coach and father Tom Sr.

 Mike Hutnick – Varsity Assistant Coach

 Coach Michael Hutnick returns to Servite for his ninth season as a Friars’ varsity assistant.
 One of Orange County’s finest lacrosse minds, Coach Hutnick started his coaching career here in Southern California in 2006 at JSerra Catholic High School as the programs first assistant.
 Later becoming the head coach for the program from 2008 to 2010.
 Following his time at JSerra, Hutnick joined the Servite staff for the 2011 season in between his time at JSerra and San Clemente, where he was the head coach for the 2012 & 2013 seasons.